The Bridge on the River Kwai

 Directed by David Lean

-The Bridge on the River Kwai is a epic World War II film, and won the Academy Award for Best Picture.
+Winner of seven Academy Awards, including Best Picture, The Bridge on the River Kwai is an epic World War II film.

-The film is about the standpoint of British war prisoners during World War II who are sent to construct a passageway to correspond with the Burma-Siam railway.
-Immediately they think of overthrowing the project, but Colonel Nicholson convinces them to construct the passageway as a representation of British integrity, disposition, and character during a conflicting time.
+The film is about British war prisoners during World War II who are sent to construct a passageway to correspond with the Burma-Siam railway.
+Immediately they think of overthrowing the project, but Colonel Nicholson convinces them to construct the passageway as a representation of British integrity, disposition and character during a conflicting time.

 The Bridge on The River Kwai trailer